deepflames/rr-test/README.md

 - make sure that the `.nginx.conf` file contains the correct `proxy_pass` field
 - to use ssl, you must create a folder `.nginx/ssl` in the project root and add certificate to it
 - use `build-docker.sh` to make the docker image and run a container

+### Tests

+- use `npm run test` to run all tests

+Now we have a simple production-ready application based on React with Azure AD support.

+#### Features

+- a reactive store that is used to store all data and internal events
+- promise-based API that supports simple OData queries
+- SASS/SCSS support (ready for themes)
+- ability to use the OAuth2 credentials to connect to external API
+- Docker support

+#### What could be improved:

+- a detailed view dialog to display more desirably
+- integrate more closely with OData
+- e2e tests
+- a great desire to become the coolest system